Cookies on this website

 Fixed site lithotripter (Storz SLX-F2) which is permanently on site to treat stones

-• to provide an excellent clinical service for patients with kidney stones.
+• Provide an excellent clinical service for patients with kidney stones.

-• to undertake high quality research to investigate the causes and prevention of kidney stones.
+• Undertake high quality research to investigate the causes of kidney stones.

-• to research ways of improving treatment for kidney stones
+• Find ways of improving kidney stone treatment.

-Through these and other routes we are learning more about kidney stone disease and how best to prevent, diagnose and treat this condition.
+Through our research we are learning more about kidney stone disease and how best to prevent, diagnose and treat this condition.

 Our team